Boar's tusk helmet

-Helmets using ivory from boars' tusks were known in the Mycenaean world from the 17th century BC (Shaft Graves, Mycenae) to the 10th century BC (Elateia, Central Greece).
+Helmets using ivory from boars' tusks were known in the Mycenaean world from the 18th or 17th century BC (Shaft Graves, Mycenae) to the 10th century BC (Elateia, Central Greece).
 The helmet was made through the use of slivers of boar tusks which were attached to a leather base, padded with felt, in rows.
 A description of a boar's tusk helmet appears in book ten of Homer's Iliad, as Odysseus is armed for a night raid to be conducted against the Trojans.

 Meriones gave Odysseus a bow, a quiver and a sword, and put a cleverly made leather helmet on his head.
 On the inside there was a strong lining on interwoven straps, onto which a felt cap had been sewn in.
 The outside was cleverly adorned all around with rows of white tusks from a shiny-toothed boar, the tusks running in alternate directions in each row.